a.k.a Moebius Loop Coasters

 A Möbius loop coaster is a cunning piece of design.
 Named after the German mathematician August Ferdinand Möbius, each side of the track has no real beginning and no end.
 Instead it is a continuous loop, with the first side continuing to become the second side, which then comes back to the first.

 Yes, this is very confusing, and very clever.
-The result is a racing coaster (two tracks with two trains running side by side simultaneously) where you will come back into the opposite side you left from.
+The result is a racing coaster, using two tracks with two trains running side by side simultaneously, where you will come back into the opposite side of the station you left from.

 Nitro at Dennlys Parc, France